bentan4853563/AmazHub/_portfolio/printmyphotos-com.md

 **Built on Trusted Technologies:**

-Utilizing Laravel for backend services and React for a responsive front-end, Print My Photos represents Brave Dev World's commitment to employing robust technologies for optimal user experience.
+Utilizing Laravel for backend services and React for a responsive front-end, Print My Photos represents AmazHub's commitment to employing robust technologies for optimal user experience.

 **For Everyone:**